shellyalmo/weather_forecast_project/README.md

 *add a picture later*

 ## To-do:
+- [ ] Convert json API to pandas df
-- [ ] Use API from open weather map. wait till activated
+- [ ] Automate getting the API
 - [ ] ETL with pandas. parsing data.
 Data scraper
 - [ ] maybe transform (F to C)
 - [x] Load to Database (Postgres, my SQL, SQLite)
+- [ ] Automate running main.py with Airflow
 - [ ] Maybe cloud
 - [ ] Do ML on data
-- [ ] Add to website with dashboards
+- [ ] Add to website with dashboards.
+Display date time not in Unix.